Seethakaathi: Release

 The film, scheduled to release on 16 November 2018, was postponed to a later date following TFPC committee and actor Udhaya's request.
 The makers finally confirmed that the film will be released on 20 December 2018 through the release of third look poster.
 Earlier, the Tamil Nadu wing of the Indian National League, a political party, had objected to the title and asked the film team to "immediately change the name of the movie," saying Seethakaathi was the name of a renowned Muslim poet.

-A wax statue of Vijay Sethupathi's character was unveiled at Express Avenue Mall in Chennai and the occasion was marked by a grand event promoted by the producers of the film.
-The satellite rights of the film were sold to STAR Vijay.
+A wax statue of Vijay Sethupathi's character was unveiled at Express Avenue Mall in Chennai and the occasion was marked by a grand event promoted by the producers.

 Reception

 Priyanka Sundar of Hindustan Times gave 4/5 stars and wrote, "Seethakathi explores the struggle one faces when anything they love draws to an end.
 The film explores many facets of death - physical, emotional, professional - and at each instance also shows that this is not the end."
 Srinivasa Ramanujam of The Hindu wrote, "Seethakathi has refreshing work from most departments but the pacing and melodrama are big dampeners."
-Ranjani Krishnakumar of Huffington Post wrote, "Moving deftly between being a philosophical drama and an absurdist comedy, Seethakaathi is an unusual yet entertaining film."
+Ranjani Krishnakumar of HuffPost wrote, "Moving deftly between being a philosophical drama and an absurdist comedy, Seethakaathi is an unusual yet entertaining film."
 Sowmya Rajendran of The News Minute wrote, "For a satire, Seethakaathi stops well short of drawing blood and is content to merely open its jaws in the threat that it will - and that makes it a good comedy which is several notches below greatness."